Population: 27 Million30 million in 2025

 The Red Planet at the Life Hub

-It is a colorful experience composed by a bubbling basketball field, climbing surfaces and a race track.
+It is a colorful painted scape from which different volumes emerge offering functions for different users.
+It is an experience composed by a bubbling basketball field, climbing surfaces and a race track.

 To know more click above!